rishabhpro987/sql-project/README.md

 ### Easy Level
 1. Retrieve the names of all tracks that have more than 1 billion streams.
+'''sql
+SELECT ARTIST, TRACK, ALBUM, STREAM
+	FROM SPOTIFY
+	WHERE STREAM >1000000000
+	ORDER BY 1 ASC;
+'''
-2. List all albums along with their respective artists.
+3. List all albums along with their respective artists.
-3. Get the total number of comments for tracks where `licensed = TRUE`.
+4. Get the total number of comments for tracks where `licensed = TRUE`.
-4. Find all tracks that belong to the album type `single`.
+5. Find all tracks that belong to the album type `single`.
-5. Count the total number of tracks by each artist.
+6. Count the total number of tracks by each artist.

 ### Medium Level
 1. Calculate the average danceability of tracks in each album.